learn-co-curriculum/css-fonts/README.md

 Inside the @font-face block surrounded by `{}` curly braces we label our font for future use using the `font-family` property.
 Then using the `src` property we point to the url location of our web font files and specify the format of each file type.

 Then to use the font we simply reference the font name we set previously in the `font-family` property.
-So to apply to our `p` elements we simple set: ` p { font-family: 'Avenir', Helvetica, sans-serif; }`. our font name `'Avenir'` is followed by fallback fonts `Helvetica` and `sans-serif` in case Avenir has any issue loading.
+So to apply to our `p` elements we simply set: ` p { font-family: 'Avenir', Helvetica, sans-serif; }`.
+Our font name `'Avenir'` is followed by fallback fonts `Helvetica` and `sans-serif` in case Avenir has any issue loading.

 ## Summary